The 13 Best Ways to Utilize Chili Peppers

 A basic pepper powder recipe:

-- Throw your peppers in a spice grinder or a blender.
+3. Throw your peppers in a spice grinder or a blender.
 Mix until you have a powder.

-- Put in a glass jar and use it in your dishes later.
+4. Please put it in a glass jar and use it in your dishes later.

 4. Freeze your chili fruits

 One thing you can do with your peppers is to freeze them for later use.
 In fact, freezing your fruits is a very good way to store them.
-The peppers can be put in the freezer whole or cut in halves.
+The peppers can be put in the freezer whole or cut in half.
 I have sometimes minced the peppers also.

 Will freezing the pods make the flavor die?
-Well, in my experience they are almost as good as fresh.
+Well, in my experience, they are almost as good as fresh.
 But, of course, nothing beats eating using fresh chili.

 5. Make a hot sauce!

 In my latest hot sauce, I used a banana!
-It’s still going through the fermentation process so we’ll see how it tastes!
+It’s still going through the fermentation process, so we’ll see how it tastes!

 See my Carolina Reaper Banana Sauce for some inspiration!